Solvers in Python

 General solvers can deal with arbitrary nonlinear optimization problems, at the expense of perhaps slow convergence and risk of numerical issues.

-Package scipy¶
+Package SciPy¶

 import numpy as np